wilsonte-umich/mdi-suite-template/README.md

 - _config.yml
 - singularity.def

-Advantages of this approach are that the resulting containers support both pipelines and apps and requires less overall maintenance.
-Potential disadvantages are the large size of the resulting container.
+The advantage of this approach is simplicity.
+A potential disadvantages is the large size of the resulting container.

 ### Pipeline-level containers

-Alternatively, and especially if your tool suite does not offer Stage 2 apps, you may prefer to place individual pipelines into their own containers.
+Alternatively, you may prefer to place individual pipelines into their own containers.
 See additional README.md documentation in the pipelines folder.

 ## Semantic versioning